-If the assigned step owner for a plan file is a role, then the way the step owners are determined depends on the Role Assignment Options defined for the step.
-For more information, see Assigning owners to plan file process steps.
+If the assigned step owner for a plan file is a role, then the way that users within the role become step owners depends on the Role Assignment Options defined for the step (see Assigning owners to plan file process steps).
+Additionally, the users' permission sets must have Interacts with Process Management enabled in order to be considered for step ownership.